 Marcus Somerville joined the team in 2008.
 He is based in the Mourne and Lagan Valley areas, and he’s involved in schools work and in making contacts with churches in the areas.

-The fourth member of the team is Heather Meenagh.
+The third member of the team is Heather Meenagh.
 Heather hails from Dungiven and after being a volunteer with CEF, took a gap year with the mission and felt the Lord leading her into full-time service.
 She will be based in the North East and North West Ulster areas.